All Episodes

 Thank you, sir, very much.

-Well, in a sense, in a sense it is, because Centcom Commander, he's in charge of both Iraq and Afghanistan.
+Well, in a sense, in a sense, it is because CENTCOM commander, he's in charge of both Iraq and Afghanistan.

-Now you're sending him to Afghanistan to explicitly expressly lead that effort.
+Now you're sending him to Afghanistan to explicitly, expressly lead that effort.

-We're a four-star short.
+We're a four-star short demotion.

 Yeah, I can see where you could look at it that way.

-I don't think he's uh there unless he wants to saddle a loss on Petraeus, unless he wants his thing to be lost and have it be Petraeus' fault.
+Unless he wants to saddle a loss on Petraeus, unless he wants this thing to be lost and have it be Petraeus' fault.

-Uh don't know why he trusts Petraeus.
+I don't know why he trusts Petraeus.

-I don't if Petraeus is a is a corporate general, I was discussing earlier this week, then he's playing the game and going along with it as it needs to be played, but I've always thought Petraeus is a warrior general, his purpose.
+If Petraeus is a corporate general, I was discussing earlier this week, then he's playing the game and going along with it as it needs to be played.

-Go out there, kill people and break things, kill bad guys and emerge victorious.
+Go out there, kill people, and break things, kill bad guys, and emerge victorious.

 That's what he did with the surge.

-By the likes of Obama and bite me, and Harry Reid and all the others when he showed up to give a preliminary report before it even said a word.
+And to me, the proof that he was a warrior general was the attacks on him by the likes of Obama and Bite Me and Harry Reid and all the others when he showed up to give a preliminary report before he even said a word.

-Um I'm not sure.
+I don't think I'm not sure.

 No, Obama did not vote to condemn it.